minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    - Use the existing MinIO Client.
    - Replace ``ALIAS`` with the alias used for the existing standalone deployment you are retrieving values from.

 #.
-Import **configurations** from existing standalone deployment to new deployment with the new MinIO Client
+Import **configurations** from existing standalone deployment to new deployment with the new MinIO Client.

    .. code-block:: shell
       :class: copyable